The Provider Registry is open and the Commission encourages physicians to register.

-Once issued, a physician may amend or revoke a patient’s written certification on any medical grounds or if the patient no longer meets the physician’s inclusion criteria, or the patient now meets the physician’s exclusion criteria.
+Once issued, a Provider may amend or revoke a patient’s written certification on any medical grounds or if the patient no longer meets the Provider’s inclusion criteria, or the patient now meets the Provider’s exclusion criteria.
 Examples of exclusion criteria include suspicion on the part of the physician that the patient is abusing cannabis or diverting cannabis to others.

-More information is available on the Physicians’ Frequently Asked Questions page.
+More information is available on the Provider’s Frequently Asked Questions page.

 4201 Patterson Avenue, Baltimore, MD 21215